joc32/MovieLens-GenrePrediction/README.md

     I attach a jupyter notebook with entire pipeline (Load Data, EDA, Preprocessing, Training, Testing, and performing Inference.)

-    To reproduce my work:

-    1. Upload the notebook to google colab and run it on a GPU instance.
+    To reproduce my work upload the dataset and Jupyter notebook to google colab GPU instance.
-    2. Download the data from the link, and Train the model.
-    3. Download the weights after training and put them to src/ folder
-    4. Load the weights locally and run src/app.py (Make sure your machine has CUDA support, otherwise the code won't work)
+    Run all cells including training (should take around 40 minutes).